 The policy was revised as of June 14, 2018.
 USM's Office of Public Affairs will continuously review strategies and best practices for using social media.
 Since social media is evolving rapidly, the USM Social Media Policy is a document that will evolve over time.

 If your office, school, college or organization would like to establish a new social media profile, please contact the Office of Public Affairs to go over goals and strategy.
 All social media accounts acting on behalf of USM must include the following people as administrators on their page: the Office of Public Affairs' social media administrator and director of communications.
-This is in place in case of emergencies or for when the regular page administrator needs assistance or to serve as a bridge during times of page administrator transition.
+This is in place in case of emergencies, for when the regular page administrator needs assistance or to serve as a bridge during times of page administrator transition.

 To add an administrator, you must first be Facebook friends with USM's social media administrator.
 Contact Alan Bennett, Digital and Social Media Specialist, for instructions.
 Then, follow these steps*: